Niccolò Livaditti

-Niccolò Livaditti (1804, Trieste – 12 June 1858, Iași) was an Italian-born naïve painter, who worked in the Principality of Moldavia.
+Niccolò Livaditti (1804, Trieste – 12 June 1858, Iași) was an Austrian Empire-born naïve painter, who worked in the Principality of Moldavia.

 Biography

 He was born to a wealthy Greek family, and took part in the Carbonari uprisings.
 When they failed, he was forced to flee Italy.
 Sometime shortly before 1830, he arrived in Iași with a troupe of French actors.
 He and his wife, Carlotta, a Spanish Catholic, decided to settle there.
 His first known painting dates from 1830: a portrait of the Boyar, Anastasie Bașotă.